-Potato Scallops are a favourite at fish and chip shops and combine the delicious fluffiness and starchiness of potatoes with a crisp batter finish.
-For this recipe I have chosen to make a thin scallop with a light batter that is not too thick to overwhelm the potatoe.
-If you choose a thicker cut of potatoe you should make the batter incrementally thicker as well.
+Potato Scallops are a favourite at fish and chip shops.
+They combine the delicious fluffiness and starchiness of potatoes with a crisp batter finish.
+I have chosen to make a thin scallop with a light batter that is not so thick it overwhelms the potatoe.
+If you choose a thicker cut of potatoe you should make the batter thicker as well.

 Serve the scallops with tomatoe or tartar sauce, or by themselves.

-- In a medium bowl, mix 1/4 of a cup of flour with 1/3 a cup of cold beer or sparkling water.
+2. In a medium bowl, mix 1/4 of a cup of flour with 1/3 a cup of cold beer or sparkling water.
 You want the consistency to be relatively thin so that the scallops turn out crisp and not doughy.
 The batter should just stick to the potatoe slice before rolling off.
-If the batter is too thick add more liquid, or if it is too think add more flour.
-Add salt and pepper to the batter to your taste.
+If the batter is too thick add more liquid, or if it is too thick add more flour.
+Add salt or pepper to taste.